 I. Prepare your PC

-First task is to create hard disk partition for installation of Linux Mint and though this step can be done at the time of Linux Mint installation, I recommend doing this first to make sure you know where you are installing it and avoid accidental overwriting of Windows OS and data loss.
+The first task is to create a hard disk partition for the installation of Linux Mint.
+Though this step can be done during Linux Mint installation, I recommend doing this first to make sure you don’t accidentally overwrite the Windows OS partition.

 2. Launch Windows Disk Management.
-In Windows 10/8.1/8/7, you can simply type Disk Management in the programs search box and launch the utility.
+In Windows 10/8.1/8/7, you can type Disk Management in the program’s search box and launch the utility.

-3. Depending on the prevailing hard disk partitions on your PC, you may have to do different actions, but finally the intent is to create a ‘Unallocated’ hard disk space where you want to install Linux Mint.
+3. Depending on your PC’s existing hard disk partitions, you may have to do different actions.
+Finally, the intent is to create an ‘Unallocated’ hard disk space where you want to install Linux Mint.
 By the way, on my test PC below, the partition size is just meeting the minimum requirements.
-I have purposefully done it to see the performance at lowest configuration.
-I did this partition by right-clicking on the C: drive and then clicked ‘Shrink Volume’.
-Whatever the size you have shrinked becomes the unallocated size.
+I have purposefully done it to see the performance at the lowest configuration.
+I did this partition by right-clicking on the C: drive and then click ‘Shrink Volume.’
+Whatever size you have shrunk becomes the unallocated size.